 - Headphones are your friend - Comfy, noise-canceling headphones can go a long way in blocking out the ambient noise you can't escape from.
 Sometimes noise in your house is unavoidable, as anyone with a dog and a doorbell can tell you.
 A decent set of headphones help.

 - Mute your microphone - Set your microphone on mute unless you're speaking and/or interacting with your fellow attendees.
 Chewing, sneezing, the wind rushing through the microphone if you're outside...bad form.
 Trust me, nobody wants to hear you blowing your nose.

 - The Interrupter - We've likely all attended events when one person wrestles control of the conversation topic.
 Familiarize yourself with chat features, Q&A timing and guidelines, and raised hand options so you can have your question or comment answered without speechmaking or interrupting.
 In other words, read the virtual room and give other attendees a chance to engage as well.

 - Webcams are unforgiving - If webcams are part of the event, remember you and your environment will be seen by other attendees.
 Consider taking advantage of virtual backgrounds if you find yourself stuck in a less-than-desirable location.

-- Dress the part - I understand the temptation of pajamas in a work-from-home situation.
-However, that can sometimes make it difficult to get into the right mindset for an event or webinar and make a good impression.
+- Dress the part - I understand the temptation of pajamas in an attend-from-home situation.
+However, I find that can sometimes make it difficult to get into the right mindset for an event or webinar and make a good impression.
 When your event begins, look professional.
 I personally prefer to do this even without a webcam.
 My mantra?
 “Get dressed = feel awake.”

 - Need a break?
 Turn off your webcam and leave yourself on mute - Getting up and leaving the room with your webcam and microphone on is distracting to fellow attendees.
 If you need to take a break, making sure you're on mute and turning off the camera before you take your leave is the polite thing to do.